5 Types of Crabs in Australia

 These crabs can be found in many habitats, from the shallow waters of beaches and estuaries to the deep sea.

-In this article, we will take a closer look at some of the fascinating types of crabs in Australia, their characteristics, and where you can find them.
+In this article, we will examine some of the fascinating types of crabs in Australia, their characteristics, and where they can be found.

 by darkday. is licensed under CC BY 2.0

-Mud crabs, also known as the Scylla serrata, are a type of crab found in the mangrove swamps and estuaries along the coast of northern Australia.
+Mud crabs, also known as Scylla serrata, are found in the mangrove swamps and estuaries along the northern Australian coast.

 These crabs can grow up to 25cm in width and weigh up to 3kg.
 They are known for their delicious meat and are a prized catch for commercial and recreational fishermen.